Where the Titanic Actually Sank

-It's a commonly known fact that the Titanic sunk as a result of a collision with an iceberg, but what you might not know is where it sank.
+It's well-known that the Titanic sank as a result of a collision with an iceberg, but what you might not know is where it sank.
 Where did it sink in relation to her last port of call?
 What was her last port of call?
 Where was the Titanic headed?
 How far from her destination was the Titanic?

 After the Titanic slipped under the icy waters of the Northern Atlantic ocean, she was not seen again until September 1, 1985.
-The ship was not found where she had placed her final distress call.
-After years of searching for the wrecked vessel, Dr. Robert Ballard found the ship.
-The Titanic's final resting place is located about 13 miles southeast of the location of the last distress call.
+It took researchers years to find the Titanic's resting place.
+However, the ship was not actually found where she had placed her final distress call.
+After searching for the wrecked vessel, Dr. Robert Ballard found the ship's final resting place located about 13 miles southeast of the location of the ship's last distress call.

 Where the Titanic is Located

-While the Titanic was sinking, her bow and stern separated.
-The contents of the ship were strewn across the ocean floor in a debris field spanning 2000 feet.
+As the Titanic was sinking, the bow and stern separated due to the structural stress placed on the ship.
+This caused the contents of the ship to be strewn across the ocean floor in a debris field spanning roughly 2000 feet.

 Where Was the Titanic Going?

 The Titanic started her journey in Southampton, England and headed toward Cherbourg, France.
 From Cherbourg, the Titanic sailed to Queenstown/Cobh, Ireland.

 After leaving her final port of call of Cobh, Ireland, the Titanic made her maiden voyage across the Atlantic set to arrive in New York.